projectcalico/calico/upgrade/v2.5/README.md

   1.2.4. `kubectl get globalbgpconfig --all-namespaces -o yaml > tpr-bgpconfig.yaml`

-> Note: you may not have some of these resources if you're using Calico in policy-only mode.
+> **Note**: you may not have some of these resources if you're using Calico in policy-only mode.

 ## 2. Migration process